Unboxed-Software/solana-course/content/movie-review-pt1.md

 - `accounts` - is the array of accounts submitted in the transaction
 - `instruction_data` - is the serialized instruction-specific data

-Once the entry point function is defined, it will be passed as an argument into the `entrypoint!` macro which signifies where the program logic will start where the `program_id`, `accounts`, and `instruction_data` are all passed in as parameters.
+Once the entry point function is defined, it will be passed as an argument into the `entrypoint!` macro which signifies where the program logic will start.
 A simple entrypoint to a program may look like this:

 ```rust
 // Bring in crates that will be used